tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/data-catalog-data-catalog.md

 |**Code**|**Description**
 |---|---
 |200|OK.
 An existing annotation was updated.
-If the **ProvisioningState** is not "Succeeded", "Failed", or "Canceled", then the call is **asynchronous**, and is not complete.
+If the **ProvisioningState** is not "Succeeded", "Failed", or "Cancelled", then the call is **asynchronous**, and is not complete.
 The caller needs to either poll by doing a GET on the same URL until ProvisioningState turns into one of those values or check the value returned in Azure-AsyncOperation header, and poll that location.
 |400 | Bad request.

 #### Example Response Header